 Boundary mics can be directional(cardioid) or omnidirectional.
 They can be installed on the table or on the floor of a presentation stage.
 Some mics are embedded into the table concealing the cabling.

-Directional (cardioid) catch sounds from sources directly in front of them.
-Their advantage lies in reduced background noises from other directions.
+Directional (cardioid) mics catch sounds from sources directly in front of them.
+Their advantage lies in reducing background noises from other directions.
 These microphones are usually shared between two people.